What is the Buddhist Eightfold Path?

 1. Right View

 To practice right view is to remember that our actions have consequences.
 Because karma exists we benefit from living in a way that minimizes harm.
 This is the basis of the four noble truths.
 Our own actions can prevent future unnecessary pain.
-If we truly believed this, we would be far more mindful of every act of body, speech and mind.
+If we truly believed this and practiced right view, we would be far more mindful of every act of body, speech and mind.

 2. Right Intention